CAAPIM/apim-charts/charts/gateway/README.md

 [Back to Additional Guides](#additional-guides)

 ### Graceful Termination
 During upgrades and other events where Gateway pods are replaced you may have APIs/Services that have long running connections open.

 This functionality delays Kubernetes sending a SIGTERM to the container gateway while connections remain open.
 This works in conjunction with terminationGracePeriodSeconds which should always be higher than preStopScript.timeoutSeconds.
 If preStopScript.timeoutSeconds is exceeded, the script will exit 0 and normal pod termination will resume.

-The preStop script will monitor connections to **inbound (not outbound)** Gateway Application TCP ports (i.e. inbound listener ports opened by the Gateway Application and not some other process) except those that are explicitly excluded.
+The preStop script will monitor connections to <b>inbound (not outbound)</b> Gateway Application TCP ports (i.e. inbound listener ports opened by the Gateway Application and not some other process) except those that are explicitly excluded.

 The following ports are excluded from monitoring by default.
 - 8777 (Hazelcast) - Hazelcast.
 - 2124 (Internode-Communication) - not utilised by the Container Gateway.